Create a Teaching Garden with David Sobel’s 7 Design Principles for Children and Nature

 Sobel notes, ” From a genetic perspective, we are still hunting and gathering organisms.
 Gathering and collecting anything compels us; searching for hidden treasure or the Holy Grail is as recurrent mythic form.
 Look at the success of ‘Where’s Waldo’.
 How do we design learning opportunities like treasure hunts? ”

-Does your Outdoor Classroom’s box of tricks include treasure hunts, cooperative games, and hide and seek?
+Does your garden box of tricks include treasure hunts, cooperative games, and hide and seek?
 For older children, it may include games such as Capture the Flag and Kick the Can.
 Much of this principle is about developing social and cooperative skills.

 Now I want to hear from you.
-Do you have any of David Sobel’s 7 Principles for Children and Nature in your Outdoor Classroom?
+Do you have any of David Sobel’s 7 Principles for Children and Nature in your Outdoor Classroom and/or Backyard Teaching Garden?
 If so, which ones?
 Do you have a favorite principle?
 Share in the comments below and join the conversation with our Outdoor Classrooms Facebook group HERE.